FoggY9/Bonkhalla/README.md

-This bot is made for brawlhalla bangladesh offcial Copy my code, If you are Gay (kidding)
+This bot is made for brawlhalla bangladesh offcial....
+Copy my code, If you are Gay (kidding)